VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 The Four-Step Appointment Process

 VA follows a structured process before appointing a fiduciary.
-Understanding each step is critical — because several of these steps represent opportunities to object, provide evidence, or request a hearing.
+Understanding each step is critical — because several of these steps represent your opportunities to object, provide evidence, or request a hearing.

 1